Last update: 03-08-2018 - older versions

 Digital Radio UK is the organisation charged with overseeing the promotion of digital radio in the UK.
 Consumers and listeners can find out all about digital radio at www.getdigitalradio.com.

-Digital Radio UK is running its biggest ever summer digital radio campaign to support the amazing summer of sport and music, kicking off 10 June.
-The campaign is now on air running on BBC national and local stations and across major commercial radio stations.
-The campaign encourages listeners to get set for summer with digital radio and focuses on listening on the move, car conversion car and looking for the tick mark.
+Digital Radio UK ran its biggest ever summer digital radio campaign to support the amazing summer of sport and music, kicking off 10 June.
+The campaign was on air running on BBC national and local stations and across major commercial radio stations.
+The campaign aim was to encourage listeners to get set for summer with digital radio and focuses on listening on the move, car conversion car and looking for the tick mark.

 In car conversion phase of Summer campaign